top of page

 Where we stayed:

 We stayed for one night at the closest hotel we could find, the Premier Inn Silverstone, just a 6 minute drive away from the museum.
-It might have been close, and had free parking, comfy beds and a large room, but they have no air conditioning and did not offer any breakfast service due to staff shortages, something we only discovered that morning and I would only stay there again if it was cheap.
+It might have been close, and had free parking, comfy beds and a large family room, but they have no air conditioning!
 I know from attending race days that the price for this hotel can be eye-watering and would be far from value for money, but it is undoubtedly close by.

 Hotel room with two neatly made twin beds, neutral tones, striped carpet, and floral art on the wall.
 Cozy and tidy atmosphere.

 Consider staying somewhere for a few days in the Cotswolds, like we did when visiting for the British Grand Prix.
-It's much better and still easy enough to get to.
+Ot can be surprisingly easy to get to the circuit from there, even on race weekend.

 Getting here: